Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Materials and methods

-The final baseline set consists of: GPT-2 \cite{radfordLanguageModelsAre}, GPT-neo (1.3B parameters) \cite{gao2020pile} and BLOOM (3B parameters) using the huggingface API \footnote{\url{https://huggingface.co}}, GPT-3 \cite{brown2020language} via the OpenAI API, and for ChatGPT and GPT-4 \cite{openai2023gpt4} a default OpenAI user interface was used to generate outputs, each prompt in a separate session.
+The final baseline set consists of: GPT-2, GPT-neo (1.3B parameters), BLOOM (3B parameters), BioGPT and BioGPT-large via huggingface API\footnote{\url{https://huggingface.co}}; Llama 2 using the llama.cpp\footnote{\url{https://github.com/ggerganov/llama.cpp}} (accessed in October 2023); all above with the default sampling procedure for text generation, i.e. greedy decoding and temperature equal 0; GPT-3 via the OpenAI API; and for ChatGPT and GPT-4 a default OpenAI user interface was used to generate outputs, each prompt in a separate session (accessed in March 2023).
+The maximum numbers of tokens to generate, excluding the number of tokens in the prompt is 30, except for ChatGPT, GPT-4 and Llama 2.